TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Gobox.md

 <br />

-After some research, come across a [POST](https://dev.to/blue_byte/server-side-template-injection-in-go-28md) that explains how to extract internal information data from `Golang` template engines by exploiting SSTI.
+After some research, I found this [POST](https://dev.to/blue_byte/server-side-template-injection-in-go-28md) that explains how to extract internal information data from `Golang` template engines by exploiting SSTI.

 <br />